A Guide to Legal Research in Costa Rica

 San Jose: 20 Cantons, Alajuela: 15 Cantons, Cartago: 8 Cantons, Heredia: 10 Cantons, Guanacaste: 11 Cantons, Puntarenas: 11 Cantons, Limon: 6 Cantons.

 The Cantons are in turn divided into territorial areas headed by a Municipal government.
 There are 81 Municipal governments in Costa Rica.
-The names of all the Municipalities in Costa Rica are available from the Planning Office of the Costa Rican Government web site.
+You can see the complete Political Subdivision of Costa Rica by clicking on this link: The Political Subdivision of Costa Rica

 The Municipal Advisory Institute (Instituto de Fomento y Aseosoria Municipal -IFAM) is a centralized government unit that provides technical assistance, financing and institutional coordination for municipal governments.
 Their web page contains all relevant Municipal law and regulations and maps on the population and divisions of each municipal territory in Costa Rica.
-IFAM has also sponsored a web page where all the municipal governments within the province of San Jose may post their institutional information.

 C. The National Registry System